santifa/hfts/Readme.md

 but is missing a class for meta informations about collections of documents and also some properties to store meta informations in documents.

+We provide a new small ontology which can be found [hfts](https://github.com/santifa/hfts/blob/master/ont/hfts.ttl).
-The only new base class is `nif:Dataset` which is represented as `nif:{Dataset Name}`.
+The only new base class is `hfts:Dataset` which is represented as `hfts:{Dataset Name}`.
-The properties describing the meta informations are related to this object.
+The properties describing the meta informations are related to this object and are further explaines along-side with the [metrics](https://github.com/santifa/hfts/blob/master/Metrics.md).

-The extended ontology file can be found [here](https://github.com/santifa/hfts/blob/master/ont/nif-core-meta.ttl).
-Also the properties are further explained within the [metrics document](https://github.com/santifa/hfts/blob/master/Metrics.md).

 ## Core API

-The core library consumes text files or strings in NIF format and enriches these datasets.
-Also a command line tool and a web service are provided (not done yet).
+The core library consumes text files or strings in Turtle-NIF format and enriches these datasets.
+Also, a command line tool is provided.

 ### Metrics